vincentpaolo/Pydroid3Sripts/README.md

 # Pydroid3Sripts
-All code related to simple scripts that can benefit your automated life.
+All code related to simple tools/scripts that can benefit your automated life.